A pilgrimage to experience the Alaskan wilderness where Christopher McCandless spent his last days, as portrayed in the

 RULE NUMBER TWO – Don’t Require a Rescue.
 You’re getting yourself into this, so you’re expected to get yourself out of it.

 Magic Bus Location

-The Fairbanks Bus 142 is on The Stampede Trail, generally accessed via a serious, 37-mile backpacking trip in the Alaskan Wilderness.
+The Fairbanks Bus 142 was on The Stampede Trail, generally accessed via a serious, 37-mile backpacking trip in the Alaskan Wilderness.
 Its former site is open clearing on the trail near the Shushana River

-Access begins near the small town of Healy, Alaska.
+Access to the Stampede Trail begins near the small town of Healy, Alaska.
 The trail is on state land, but it’s surrounded on three sides by Denali National Park.

-Google Maps actually has the GPS coordinates of the bus.
+Google Maps actually has the GPS coordinates of the bus’s original location.

 From the 49th State Brewery in Healy, travel north on AK Route 3 (George Parks Highway) for 2.8 miles.
 Turn left on Stampede Road.

 The road is paved for the first 4 miles.
 The next mile is well-graded gravel, but continuing much farther requires a high clearance, 4 wheel drive vehicle and/or at ATV.

 Vehicle travel deteriorates near Eightmile Lake, which is considered to be the trailhead.

 After the road turns into gravel, there’s a number of pullouts where you may park – so long as you’re not parking at the entrance to a private driveway.